lilydjwg/gdu-diff/README.md

-Use gdu to diff and compare directory usages
+Use [gdu](https://github.com/dundee/gdu) to diff and compare directory usages.

 ## Usage